Skip to content

 Delegator and Value taggers

 • Delegator taggers - extract another value or several from the given value and pass it on to another tagger.
-For example, a ContentView is covered both by the ContentValueViewTagger and LocationValueViewTagger, where the first extracts the Content from the ContentView and passes it to the ContentInfoTagger.
+For example, a ContentView is covered both by the ContentValueViewTagger and LocationValueViewTagger, where the first extracts the content from the ContentView and passes it to the ContentInfoTagger.

 • Value taggers - extract the Location and pass it on to the LocationViewTagger.